allen8713/SeniorProject/README.md

-# SeniorProject-
-A Programmable Pressure Cuff at Fingertip to Aid Sepsis Detection in Intensive Care Unit
+# SeniorProject - A Programmable Pressure Cuff at Fingertip to Aid Sepsis Detection in Intensive Care Unit